 What is Advocacy?

 Advocacy is extremely important to the success of Head Start.
-As Head Start is funded primarily by public sources, securing adequate funding for our grantee members' academic, social, health and family services is one of our primary advocacy objectives.
-To accomplish this, we educate human services decision-makers about the wide range of services Head Start programs provide, about the succeesses of both the children and the families, about the research that proves its effectiveness...and about the savings it ultimately delivers to society.
+As Head Start is funded primarily by public sources, securing adequate funding for our grantee members' academic, social, health, and family services is one of our primary advocacy objectives.
+To accomplish this, we educate families, lawmakers, service providers and other decision-makers about the wide range of services Head Start programs provide.
+We also raise awareness about the successes of children and the families, offer information about research-based practices that drive positive outcomes, and outline savings that ultimately benefit society.

-And, be sure to register to vote.
+Be sure to register to vote.
+It's easy!
+The only requirements are that you are a U.S. citizen, resident of Michigan, and are at least 18 years old.
+You can register at your register to vote.
 It's easy!
 The only requirements are that you are a U.S. citizen, resident of Michigan and are at least 18 years old.
 You can register at your county's election office, or click here for a step by step guide to becoming a registered voter.
 You can also call 1-888-767-6424 for more information.

-Once you've registered, it's important to vote in local, state and national elections.
-Be informed about the issues and the candidates, and be part of the process.
-You will make a difference!
+Once you've registered, it's important to vote in local, state and national elections -- both General Elections and Primary Elections where candidates are selected for the November run-offs.
+So be informed about the issues and the candidates, and be part of the process.
+Don't sit back and let other people decide who will represent you in City Hall, the state House or Congress.
+Vote and you will make a difference!